Maria Alexandrovna (Marie of Hesse): Childhood

-Marie of Hesse with her family in 1841: The statue is her grandfather Ludwig I. Her father Ludwig II stands in the left center; her uncle Georg is to the left of Ludwig; her uncle Friderich is between them; and her uncle Emil stands on the extreme right.
-The portrait is her mother Wilhelmine.
+Marie of Hesse with her family in 1841: The statue portrays her grandfather Ludwig I. Her father Ludwig II stands in the left center; her uncle Georg is to the left of Ludwig; her uncle Friderich is between them; and her uncle Emil stands on the extreme right.
+The portrait shows her mother Wilhelmine.
 Her eldest brother Ludwig III is the tall man in the center behind her sister-in-law, his wife Mathilde.
 Her brother Karl is on the extreme left, behind his wife Elisabeth and their children, Ludwig IV and Heinrich.
 Her brother Alexander is standing between his brother and the statue, while Marie herself stands to the right of the statue.
 Her husband Alexander is between her and Emil.

-Maximiliane Wilhelmine Auguste Sophie Marie was born in Darmstadt, Hesse, Germany, the youngest of seven siblings born to Prince Hereditary Ludwig of Hesse and Princess Wilhelmine of Baden, sister of Russian Empress Elizabeth Alexeievna.
+Maximiliane Wilhelmine Auguste Sophie Marie was born on 8 August 1824 in Darmstadt, Hesse, Germany, the youngest of seven siblings born to Prince Hereditary Ludwig of Hesse and Princess Wilhelmine of Baden, sister of Russian Empress Elizabeth Alexeievna.
 Although her parents were double first cousins, they were a mismatched couple: Ludwig was dull, shy and withdrawn, while Wilhelmine, eleven years his junior, was pretty and charming.
-After the birth of three sons, the couple grew apart during the turbulent years of the Napoleonic Wars while Ludwig was in the battlefields.
+After the birth of three sons, the couple grew apart during the turbulent years of the Napoleonic Wars while Ludwig was at the battlefields.

 After a gap of eleven years, Princess Wilhelmine went on to have four more children, but court rumors attributed the biological paternity of the second set of children to Baron August von Senarclens de Grancy, Grand Master of the stables of the Grand Duke of Hesse.
 Of those four children, Marie and her brother Alexander, who was a year older, lived to adulthood.
 While Prince Ludwig officially recognized the children as his, he and his wife became estranged by 1827.
 Her ancestry chart below assumes her legitimacy.
 See Grancy's page for her rumored paternal ancestry.